two people hiking and smiling at each other

 Most retirement plan distributions are subject to income tax and may be subject to an additional 10% tax.

-Generally, the amounts of an individual withdraws from an IRA or retirement plan before reaching age 59½ are called "early" or "premature" distributions.
-Individuals must pay an additional 10% early withdrawal tax and report the amount to the IRS for any early distributions, unless an exception applies.
+Generally, the amount an individual withdraws from an IRA or retirement plan before reaching age 59½ are called "early" or "premature" distributions.
+Individuals must pay an additional 10% early withdrawal tax and report the amount to the IRS for any early distributions unless an exception applies.

 Required Minimum Distribution (RMDs).

 You cannot keep retirement funds in your account indefinitely.
-You generally have to start taking withdrawals from your IRA or retirement plan account when you reach age 72.
+You generally must start taking withdrawals from your IRA or retirement plan account when you reach age 73.
 Roth IRAs do not require withdrawals until after the death of the owner.

 Beneficiaries